kathansheth04/kathansheth04/README.md

 ## About Me

-:school: Senior @ UW-Madison, majoring in CS
+:school: Recent Grad fromm UW-Madison with BS in Computer Science

 🛠 Experienced Full-Stack Developer